HDQuanDev/react-native-tour/README.md

 A lightweight helper to build interactive user guides in React Native apps.
 Written in plain JavaScript, it highlights elements using an SVG mask for smooth animations.
-Taps on the highlighted element pass through to your UI, while presses outside the cutout move to the next step.
+Taps on the highlighted element pass through to your UI, while the shaded backdrop blocks all other touches.
 Steps can optionally declare a `screen` so the tour may navigate between screens while keeping the overlay visible.